We're an affiliate

 11. Improves the overall health of your dog

 A stable gut microbiome protects the dog’s overall health.
 This makes the dog’s body function seamlessly with proper nutritional support.

-With strong immunity and proper digestion, you can expect your dog to be healthier, stronger, and happy.
+With strong immunity and proper digestion, you can expect your dog to be healthier, stronger, and happier.

-Below is a video from Dan Scott where he talks about the benefits of probiotics.
-Take a look:
+Here is a video from Dan Scott where he talks about the benefits of probiotics.